chipsalliance/chisel/README.md

 This will walk you through installing Chisel and its dependencies:
 - [sbt](http://www.scala-sbt.org/), which is the preferred Scala build system and what Chisel uses.
-- [FIRRTL](https://github.com/ucb-bar/firrtl), which compile Chisel's IR down to Verilog.
-A beta version of FIRRTL written in Scala is available.
+- [Firrtl](https://github.com/ucb-bar/firrtl), which compiles Chisel's IR down to Verilog.
+Separate installation of Firrtl is no longer required.
-  - FIRRTL is currently a separate repository but may eventually be made available as a standalone program through system package managers and/or included in the Chisel source tree.
-  - FIRRTL has known issues compiling under JDK 8, which manifests as an infinite recursion / stack overflow exception.
-Instructions for selecting JDK 7 are included.
 - [Verilator](http://www.veripool.org/wiki/verilator), which compiles Verilog
   down to C++ for simulation.
 The included unit testing infrastructure uses this.